 These scriptures bother me for several reasons:

 First, the Apostle Matthew is the only person in the gospels or in any other book of the Renewed Covenant (New Testament) to mention this resurrection of saints in conjunction with Messiah Yeshua.
 This seems pretty significant so why wasn't it mentioned elsewhere in the Renewed Covenant?
-Second, why aren't we told what happened to these resurrected people, and third, what were they saying to the people that they appeared to in Jerusalem?
+Second, why aren't we told what happened to these resurrected people.
+It doesn’t state they arose with glorified bodies.
+When Lazarus and others in the New Testament (Brit Hadashah) were raised from the dead they died again.
+Are we to suppose these people did as well?
+Third, what were they saying to the people that they appeared to in Jerusalem?

 The whole passage just doesn't make any sense to me although I have heard many explanations and I have read many commentators views on what happened here.
 For many years I accepted one particular viewpoint (that I won't take the time to go into here) until I realized that it wasn't scriptural.